List of Desperate Housewives characters: Beth Young

 Beth Young (née Tilman; Emily Bergl) is Paul Young's second wife introduced in "You Must Meet My Wife".
-A friendly, but troubled and sensitive woman, Beth met Paul while writing to him in prison where he was serving time for the apparent murder of Felicia Tilman.
+A friendly, but troubled and sensitive woman, Beth met Paul while writing to him in prison where he was serving time for the supposed murder of Felicia Tilman.
 When she arrives to Wisteria Lane, Paul wants to finally have their "wedding night", but Beth refuses to have sex, preferring to take it slowly.
 In "Truly Content" the housewives invite Beth to their weekly poker game, during which Beth shares some information about her past and how she met Paul at prison.
 Later, Beth learns from Karen McCluskey that, while Paul was exonerated from the supposed murder of Felicia, everyone blames him for the murder of Felicia's sister, Martha Huber.
 Beth and Paul talk about this, and she claims that, even if he is really a murderer, she will remain by his side.
 However, Beth is worried about Paul's plans for Wisteria Lane.
 When his former cellmate moves into the neighborhood, Beth threatens to tell people he attacked her unless he tells her Paul's plans.
 She meets Paul at home in sexy underwear, revealing what she knows but she supports him, saying she knows all about revenge.